espadrine/espadrine.github.com/blog/src/webidentity.md

 So the security UX will be consistent for identity and website trust here.
 The UWK MAC is keyed with BK, the user’s Sync secret kept by the browser.
 The UWK is a *secret that the browser has for each user and each website*.
-It is never stored and never transmitted.
+It is never stored and only transmitted between the browser’s Sync servers and the user’s browser upon sign-up and login.

-Then, the browser takes a MAC of the UWK, keyed with BK (the user’s Browser Key): this becomes the **Authentication User ID (AUID)** which will *identify the user in each HTTP request*.
+Then, the browser takes a MAC of the UWK, keyed with the ASCII string “AUID”: this becomes the **Authentication User ID (AUID)** which will *identify the user in each HTTP request*.
 Eavesdropper cannot find the UWK from it, which is good,